leanpub/translations/README.md

 # Leanpub Translations

-If you wish to make any changes to our translation files you can clone this repo and then make a pull request.
+If you wish to make any changes to our translation files you can fork this repo and then make a pull request.

 Thanks!